ExperienceLovelace/ha-floorplan/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for ha-floorplan
+about: Suggest an idea for ha-floorplan.
+Please note that hanging feature reqeusts will be closed at some point - there's a section for that, in the Discussion area.
 title: "[FEATURE] "
 labels: [feature request,waiting on review,]
 assignees: ''